berracode/salamandra-tcp/README.md

 The client would be installed in various computers.

-In this image you can see th currect model or at least the model that I wanted achieves.
+In this image you can see th first model or at least the model that I wanted achieves.
 Here the server send data to clients without previous negotiation and over TCP.
 ![alt text](./img/broadcast1.png)